Alistair Moffat

-Alistair Murray Moffat (born 16 June 1950, Kelso, Scotland) is a Scottish writer and journalist, former director of the Edinburgh Festival Fringe, and former Rector of the University of St Andrews.
+Alistair Murray Moffat (born 16 June 1950) is a Scottish writer and journalist, former director of the Edinburgh Festival Fringe, and former Rector of the University of St Andrews.

 Education

-Moffat graduated from the University of St Andrews in 1972 with an honours degree in medieval history.
+Born at Kelso in the Scottish Borders, Moffat graduated from the University of St Andrews in 1972 with an honours degree in medieval history.
 He also attended the University of Edinburgh and the University of London, where he earned a Master of Philosophy degree in 1975.

 Moffat was also active in student politics throughout his time at St Andrews, playing a leading role in the rectorial campaign of John Cleese, who went on to become one of St Andrews' best loved rectors.

 At Edinburgh Moffat continued his involvement in student politics, campaigning with Gordon Brown, the second student elected rector of the University of Edinburgh.
 Moffat and Brown went on to campaign on a number of social and political issues including gay rights and the 1979 Edinburgh South by-election.